 Monique Diaz was born in San Antonio, Texas, where she and her two brothers were raised by their Puerto Rican mother and Dominican father.
 Monique successfully earned her undergraduate degree from the University of Texas at Austin and law degree from St. Mary’s University School of Law.
 Along the way, she developed her passion for working with families and children.
 Monique focused her studies on early childhood education in low-income populations.
 In law school, Monique remained committed to serving families and children while working at the Child Support Division of the Attorney General’s Office, the U.S. Attorney’s Office, and the University of Texas at San Antonio.

-Monique’s legal practice has taken her through a variety of legal fields with a focus on litigation.
-She represents low-income families, victims of domestic violence, civil litigants and small businesses.
-In the public sector, Monique has represented non-profit and government agencies, and served as a City Attorney and City Prosecutor charged with the duties of drafting and enforcing ordinances for municipalities statewide, including the cities of Big Wells, Carrizo Springs, Dilley, Elmendorf, Pearsall, Pleasanton, Poteet and Somerset.
+Monique started her own legal practice representing low-income families, victims of domestic violence, small businesses, nonprofits, and governmental entities.
+In the public sector, Monique served as a City Attorney and City Prosecutor charged with the duties of drafting and enforcing ordinances for municipalities statewide, including the cities of Big Wells, Carrizo Springs, Dilley, Elmendorf, Pearsall, Pleasanton, Poteet and Somerset.
+She has written codes of ethics and investigated ethics complaints against elected officials, and has been recognized for her commitments to providing pro bono services, and to the ongoing study of the law.
 Today, Monique’s general law practice is geared toward arriving at more positive solutions for all involved through a collaborative prism known as integrative law, often utilizing forms of dispute resolution, mediation, restorative justice, collaborative practice and even social sciences.